appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 Here, the first query uses the `my-index` index to query against, as specified in the request URL.
 However, the second query will use the `optimized-facet-index` index as specified by the `index` key in it.
 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/GsFi6AyoFYD0iiGhNgQi"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/GsFi6AyoFYD0iiGhNgQi"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### size

 To set the number of results to be returned by a query.